Radiologic Science Program (DMS/RT/RAD)

 Radiation therapists are health care professionals skilled in the art and science of medical radiation treatment delivery.
 The majority of patients receiving radiation therapy have cancer.
 Along with surgery and chemotherapy, radiation therapy offers these patients the best chance to succeed in the fight against their disease.
 The major focus areas of the profession are the care and assessment of patients, simulation, planning and delivery of treatments utilizing linear accelerator produced radiation and radio-isotopes.
 Aims of care include cure, relief of symptoms, and improvement of patients' quality of life.
 High technology equipment and innovative treatment methods are utilized to maximize treatment effectiveness.
 Radiation therapists must have excellent technical skills, but must also be empathetic and effective communicators.
 Much satisfaction is gained from close patient interaction and the specialty’s team approach with radiation oncologists, physicists, nurses and other medical specialists.
 Radiation therapy is "technology with a human touch."

 The major in radiologic science: radiation therapy emphasis provides students with an educational foundation in the sciences and humanities as well as clinical experience in a radiation therapy department.
-The curriculum requires six semesters on campus in pre-professional and professional core courses prior to the senior clinical internship.
+The curriculum requires six semesters on campus in pre-professional and professional core courses prior to the senior year clinical internship.
 The clinical internship begins in July of the senior year, extends for 13 months, and is spent at an affiliated clinical internship site.
 When students have met all requirements of the major and the university, they are eligible for graduation and to apply to take the national certification exam.

-UWL, in cooperation with its clinical internship sites, currently provides the only training and baccalaureate degree program in radiation therapy in the State of Wisconsin.
+UWL, in cooperation with its clinical internship sites, currently provides the only training and baccalaureate degree program in radiation therapy in the Universities of Wisconsin.
 The radiologic science: radiation therapy emphasis at UWL is designed to offer a high quality radiation therapy curriculum rich in academic and clinical experiences.
-During the clinical internship, students will work directly with registered radiation therapists in direct patient care in busy and highly regarded radiation oncology departments.
+During the clinical internship, students will work directly with certified radiation therapists in direct patient care in busy and highly regarded radiation oncology departments.
 The program also seeks to foster, in its students, the professional development, problem solving and leadership skills needed for current and future health care environments.

 Radiologic science: radiologic technology emphasis